 With tarot you have the ability to gain a little more insight into that mystery if you're willing to listen to the cards.

 Insight into the psyche is what makes Tarot Cups such a useful tool.
-The Cups cards help us step outside of our normal thought process and view things from a new perspective.
+This suit helps us step outside of our normal thought process and view things from a new perspective.
 These new perspectives can be very helpful in getting us over a hump or out of a rut in our emotional lives.

-Often you'll find tarot readers talking about how the cups relate to matters of the heart, love, and relationships and focus solely on that interpretation.
+Often you'll find tarot readers talking about how the Cups relate to matters of the heart, love, and relationships and then focus solely on that interpretation.
 It’s important to remember the vast range of feelings a person has and allow the cards to speak freely to all those emotions.
 Tarot Cups do not just focus on love (or lack of love).
-Tarot cards are extremely useful for reframing life and gaining deeper insight into ourselves and our situations but you must be open to those interpretations.
+While the cards are extremely useful for reframing life and gaining deeper insight into ourselves and our situations, we must remember to be open to all they are saying.

 There are ten number cards and four face cards (also called the “Royal Arcana”) in the Suit of Cups.
 The suits always start with an Ace and end with a King, which feels familiar to a regular deck of playing cards.